fdb/slarg-website/people/biyi-zhu.md

 ---
-layout: people.liquid
+layout: researcher.liquid
-tags: people
+tags: researcher
-person_name: Biyi Zhu
+researcher_name: Biyi Zhu
 bio: Biyi is a visual artist, filmmaker, researcher, and performer based in Amsterdam.
 She completed the Advanced Master of Research in Arts and Design program at Sint Lucas Antwerpen (KdG).
 Her work centers on time-based media